-As we continue to grow our microbubble franchise, our activities include:
+As we continue to pursue expanding our microbubble franchise, our activities include:

-- Patents We continue to actively pursue additional patents in connection with DEFINITY and DEFINITY RT, both in the U.S. and internationally.
-In the U.S. for DEFINITY, we have six Orange Book-listed method-of-use patents, one of which expires in 2035 and five of which expire in 2037, as well as additional manufacturing patents that are not Orange Book-listed expiring in 2037.
-For DEFINITY RT, we have eight Orange Book-listed patents, including two composition of matter patents which expire in 2035 - VIALMIX RFID DEFINITY is activated through the use of medical devices branded as VIALMIX and VIALMIX RFID.
-The activation rate and time are controlled by VIALMIX RFID through the use of radio-frequency identification technology ("RFID") to ensure reproducible activation of DEFINITY.
-The RFID tag, which is affixed to the vial label, enables the DEFINITY vial to be appropriately activated with the VIALMIX RFID activation device. - DEFINITY RT The formulation of DEFINITY that we have branded as DEFINITY RT allows both storage and shipment at room temperature and provides clinicians an additional choice and use in broader clinical settings.
-Given its physical characteristics, we believe DEFINITY RT is also well-suited for inclusion in kits requiring microbubbles for other indications and applications (including in kits developed by third parties of the type described further in the paragraph entitled "Microbubble Franchise" below).
+- Patents We continue to actively pursue additional patents in connection with DEFINITY and DEFINITY RT, both in the U.S. and internationally. - DEFINITY RT The formulation of DEFINITY that we have branded as DEFINITY RT became commercially available in the fourth quarter of 2021.
+DEFINITY RT allows both storage and shipment at room temperature and provides clinicians an additional choice and allows for greater utility of this formulation in broader clinical settings.
+Given its physical characteristics, we believe DEFINITY RT is also well-suited for inclusion in kits requiring microbubbles for other indications and applications (including in kits developed by third parties of the type described in the paragraph entitled Microbubble Franchise below).